coolkingkhan/mywebsite/README.md

 4. type: bower install
 5. type: grunt serve

-The application will automatically start and run in default browser to stop application, goto Terminal or Dos and press Ctrl+c and this will stop the current running watch and livereload.
+The application will automatically start and run in default browser.

+To stop application, goto Terminal or Dos and press Ctrl+c and this will stop the current running watch and livereload.